 Urban beekeeping can be understood through three overlapping approaches: in, of, and for the city.
 Beekeeping in the city emphasizes the personal relationship between the beekeeper and bees, treating the city as a backdrop rather than an integrated ecological system.
 Broader impacts are secondary to individual experience.
 Beekeeping of the city reflects how urban beekeeping adapts to and is shaped by the city’s ecology, economy, and culture.
 Beekeepers develop localized expertise but often without prioritizing wider socioecological effects.
 Beekeeping for the city goes a step further, framing beekeeping as civic action aimed at benefiting the urban environment and community.
-However, it’s essential to distinguish good intentions from real outcomes—backyard beekeeping, for instance, may not always support biodiversity and can sometimes ignore ecological complexities.
+However, it’s essential to distinguish good intentions from real outcomes— why backyard beekeeping, for instance, may not always support biodiversity and can sometimes ignore ecological complexities.
 Together, these approaches highlight the varying roles of urban beekeeping in ecological and social contexts without forming a strict hierarchy of value or purpose.
 (Sponsler, D.B et al., 2021)

 CHALLENGES AND RISKS IN URBAN BEE KEEPING: